 Sensing-Based Transportation Asset Management

 Transportation assets are the most critical element in transportation systems to provide critical functional support for road users.
 Public agencies need to make optimized decisions to maintain the functionality of their transportation assets while minimizing cost.
-I strongly believe that these optimized decisions can be made through comprehensive synthesis using a sensing-based system.
+I strongly believe that these optimized decisions can be made through a comprehensive synthesis using a sensing-based system.
 Therefore, I envision my research in this direction takes a deeper root on developing fundamental computer vision and sensing signal processing algorithms to construct a system that can intelligently evaluate, monitor, and diagnose transportation asset conditions.

 Sensing-Based Pavement Preservation and Maintenance